1. Home

 1. In the budget column, record what you need to spend.
 Money that you set aside in a savings account is an expense that you deduct from your income.

-2. Note your pay dates across the top.
+2. Note your pay dates across the top of the Pay Cheque Planning Worksheet.

 3. If you have money in your bank account that you need for this month’s expenses, note that as income for this month as well.
 Don’t forget to subtract any cheques you have written that have not cleared your account yet.